 Oh heck, what am I saying?
 There aren’t ANY enjoyable foods that ever have to be completely avoided!

 Still, there are ways to turn an infrequent indulgence into a better choice that can be enjoyed more often.

 For instance, I tend to shy away from pre-made burgers in the store.
 Even though the convenience is incredibly tempting as a busy mom, there are a few reasons for this:

 They’re highly processed.
-(Which means more unnecessary ingredients and less nutrients.)
+(Which means more unnecessary ingredients, less nutrients, and they're less filling.)

 They’re usually not very lean meats.
 Occasional fattier meats are ok, but in the summer I like to grill burgers at least once a week.

 I use this recipe to help combat those issues.